Carlsans/VoipMs2MatrixSMS/README.md

  The file containing all the configuration must be filled completely.
 It is in /Matrix/serveridcredsempty.json and you MUST rename it serveridcreds.json

  There is no other config than this file.
+NOTE : Better clone the project or read the file in a text editor.
 Here is a description of what everything do :

 {